5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

             Return (0x00)
         ...
 ```
-In this case, you can't disbale `HPET` simply by setting it to `0x00`.
-Instead, you have to get rid of the conditions that turns it off first – in this case `WNTF` and `WXPF` (or whatever these variables are called in your DSDT).
-To do so, you need to add binary renames to your `config.plist` under `ACPI/Patch` so that the 2 variabled are renamed and have no matches any more:
+In this case, you can't disable `HPET` simply by setting it to `0x00`.
+Instead, you have to get rid of the conditions that turns it on first – in this case `WNTF` and `WXPF` (or whatever these variables are called in your DSDT).
+To do so, you can add binary renames to your `config.plist` under `ACPI/Patch` so that the 2 variables are renamed `XXXX` and `YYYY` so they have no matches any more.
+(There's a method that doesn't require binary renames, that I will discuss later):

 - Rename `WNTF` to `XXXX` in `HPET`:
 	```text